sphericalpm/jira-quick-reporter/README.md

 ### How to build an executable application:
 ------------
-* First you should create pyenv or other virtual environment based on your system version of python (python3.6 or later) and activate it.
+* Create and activate a virtual environment with python3.6 or later.

 * Next you need to install all the necessary libraries and dependencies:
 ```pip install -r requirements.txt```